Peking University Resources (Holdings): Shareholders

-As at 31 December 2016, the direct major shareholder (for 65.96%) of the listed company was HK incorporated "Founder Information (Hong Kong) Limited" (香港方正資訊有限公司), which were owned by PKU Resources Group Holdings (51%), Founder Group (46.36%) and Founder Commodities (2.64%) (as of May 2016), all non-wholly owned subsidiary of the Peking University.
+As of 31 December 2016, the direct major shareholder (for 65.96%) of the listed company was HK incorporated "Founder Information (Hong Kong) Limited" (香港方正資訊有限公司), which were owned by PKU Resources Group Holdings (51%), Founder Group (46.36%) and Founder Commodities (2.64%) (as of May 2016), all non-wholly owned subsidiary of the Peking University.

 The second largest shareholder was Zheng Fu Shuang which he held 200,019,000 shares directly, and an additional 584,984,000 shares held by BVI-incorporated company Starry Nation Limited, which another BVI company, Shine Crest Group was the shareholder of Starry Nation; Zheng, owned 95% shares of Shine Crest Group.
 100 million shares held by Starry Nation Limited were charged to Founder Information (HK).
 Zheng Fu Shuang was an executive director since September 2006.
 At first he owned all his stake (240,425,000 number of shares or 21.85%) via a British Virgin Islands incorporated company Shining Wisdom Group (亮智).
 The stake were acquired from the intermediate company of EC-Founder for HK$6.85 million (HK$0.285 per share).

 The third largest shareholder was "Rongtong Ronghai No. 10 SNIA QDII" (融通融海10号（QDII）特定多个客户资产管理计划), a private equity fund based in mainland China, and managed by Rongtong Fund Management.
 The unit holders of the fund were not disclosed.